PeterWaher/IoTGateway/Content/Waher.Content.Markdown/README.md

 -	Script can be embedded in the markdown between curly braces `{` and `}`.
 It is evaluated and the result inserted in the final output.
 -	Pre-processed script can be embedded in the markdown between double curly braces `{{` and `}}`.
 It is evaluated in a pre-processing phase, and can be used to modify the structure of the markdown document.
 Implicit print operations can be used to create dynamic markdown content.
+-	Custom code block renderers.
+Using this technique, the host can integrate special handling of special types of code blocks.
+The IoT Gateway uses this feature to integrate real-time rendering of GraphViz diagrams directly into Markdown content.

 -   Any multimedia, not just images, can be inserted using the `!` syntax.
 This includes audio and video.
 The architecture is pluggable and allows for customization of inclusion of content, including web content such as YouTube videos, etc. Linking to a local markdown file will include the file into